-I went to a lot of doctors when my tinnitus first started bothering me in 2005.
-They all said they can cure it, but none ever understood what was happening.
-Some of them made mistakes with tests and some became belligerent when I knew more than they did.
+I went to a lot of doctors when my tinnitus first started bothering me.
+They all said they could cure it, but none ever understood what was happening.
+Some of them made mistakes with tests, and some became belligerent when I knew more than they did.

 An honest doctor would admit this wasn't their specialty.
 I am sure they are very good at what they do.
 However, they shouldn't take on patients with ailments they have not studied.

-Little is known about tinnitus.
-Many doctors claim to understand it, and in my experience they just end up wasting everyone's time and money.
+Doctors know little about tinnitus.
+Many doctors claim to understand it, and in my experience, they end up wasting everyone's time and money.

-Although this may not be true for all doctors, I have found a pattern among those who I had seen for my condition.
-This is not beneficial to patients suffering from tinnitus and it just makes things more frustrating.
+Although this may not be true of all doctors, I have found it to be a pattern among the ones I had gone to.
+That is not beneficial to patients suffering from tinnitus, and it just makes things more frustrating.

-I learned that it's important to do your due diligence with finding a doctor who understands tinnitus.
-I made the mistake of trusting that my primary physician is sending me to helpful doctors.
+I learned that it's essential to do your due diligence with finding a doctor who understands tinnitus.
+I made the mistake of trusting that my primary physician is sending me to suitable doctors.
 He didn't know anything about tinnitus himself, so how could he choose the right specialist?